-- C. Other regulations same as Junior Fair. - D. Steers must have been weighed-in & tattooed at the annually scheduled Beef Weigh-in. - E. No Professional Fitters, youth are responsible for fitting their own beef projects.
+C. Steers must have been weighed-in & tattooed at the annually scheduled Beef Weigh-in.

+D. NO PROFESSIONAL FITTERS, Youth are responsible for fitting their own beef projects.
 Disqualification if rule is not followed.
-Current 4-Hers may assist other 4-Hers. - F. The top 10 fastest gaining 4-H market beef (regardless of live placing) will be paraded, in order of A.D.G., in the ring.
+Current 4-Hers may assist other 4-Hers.

+E. The top 10 fastest gaining 4-H market beef (regardless of live placing) will be paraded, in order of A.D.G., in the ring.
 Fastest Gaining 4-H Beef will receive a Rosette.
 Cash awards will be presented to top ten gaining steers of the show, which must be paraded to receive cash award.